SirBr4him/interlogica/README.md

   - `yarn test {projectName}`

-The project name can be an {appName} or a {libName} those names are the folder names inside apps and libs folders.
+The {projectName} can be an {appName} or a {libName} those names are the folder names inside apps and libs folders.

 ## About used tools